About arc42

 6.4.
 External Bot Interaction

-This scenario references the high-level requirement: API will enable a bot to play… a 'play' method will be exposed.
-It describes the interaction of an external bot with the YOVI system.
+This scenario references the high-level requirement: The API will enable a bot to play against the application.
+A 'play' method will be exposed, requiring at least one 'position' parameter indicating the board state in YEN notation.
+It describes how a third-party bot interacts with the system through the interop service.

 6.4.1.
 Quality Context